Click here for a PDF version of this document, Three Common Myths about Refugees

 The refugee crisis is a global crisis and one in which U.S. leadership is crucial.
 In addition to providing aid and resettlement to refugees for humanitarian reasons, U.S. involvement is key to facilitating the stability of the regions where these crises are occurring.

 MYTH: “Refugees are a burden on receiving communities.”

-The primary goal of any refugee resettlement agency in the United States is to help provide protection to refugees and help them become self-sufficient in their new homes.
+FACT: The primary goal of any refugee resettlement agency in the United States is to help provide protection to refugees and help them become self-sufficient in their new homes.
 Blessed with extraordinary resilience and courage, resettled refugees quickly become self-reliant and productive members of the community.
 Within a relatively short period of time post-arrival most refugees manage to find a stable job, send their children to school and pay taxes.
 Refugees compete in the labor market on the same terms as any other American.
 One study of refugees living in the Cleveland, Ohio, area found that the fiscal impact of refugees was an estimated $2.7 million in tax revenue and a total economic benefit of $48 million in 2012 alone.
 Likewise, between 2002 and 2012 refugees started 38 businesses that employed 141 locals in the Cleveland area.
 In addition to contributing economically, refugees culturally enrich communities and parishes with new perspectives, histories and cultures.